robmosl/rf_signal_gen/README.md

 ### TODO List and Known Issues

+handle input of scientific notation for easier entry of MHz/GHz in all functions

 using the sig_gen tool, users can only input files as signal data - add support for raw hex input

 need to add support for pre-ambels/post-ambels/checksums